jflamy/owlcms4/docs/Fly.md

 1. Install public results.

    - Choose a meaningful application name.
 In our example we use `myclub-results` with the name you want for your remote scoreboard application
-   - **Answer `n` (NO)** when asked if you want a Postgres database.  publicresults does not need a database.
+   - If asked, do NOT copy  existing TOML files
+   - Use the default personal environment when asked

    ```
-   fly launch -i owlcms/publicresults:stable --name myclub-results
+   fly app create --name $APP-results
    ```

 2. The two applications (owlcms and publicresults) need to trust one another.
 So we create a secret phrase and configure both applications to use it.
 See [this page](PublicResults) for an overview of how owlcms and publicresults work together.

    > OWLCMS_UPDATEKEY is the setting name for the secret, and `MaryHadALittleLamb` is the secret phrase.  **Please use your own secret!**